Respiratory therapists use several different techniques to help treat lung disease, including

-(See also Overview of Pulmonary Rehabilitation Overview of Pulmonary Rehabilitation Pulmonary rehabilitation is the use of exercise, education, and behavioral intervention to improve how people with chronic lung disease function in daily life and to enhance their quality of... read more .)
+(See also Pulmonary Rehabilitation Pulmonary Rehabilitation Pulmonary rehabilitation is the use of supervised exercise, education, support, and behavioral intervention to improve how people with chronic lung disease function in daily life and to enhance... read more .)

 In postural drainage, the person is tilted or propped at an angle selected to help drain secretions from the lungs.
 The chest or back may also be clapped with a cupped hand to help loosen secretions—a technique called chest percussion.
 Alternatively, the therapist may use a mechanical chest vibrator or a high-frequency chest oscillator (an inflatable vest that vibrates at high frequency to loosen sputum).
 The therapist may teach a family member how to use one of these devices.